jdwhite48/groth-sahai-rs/README.md

 ### ⚠ Disclaimer ⚠

-* This library is a (currently incomplete) academic proof-of-concept only, and has not undergone thorough testing. **Do NOT use this implementation in production code.**
+* This library, as well as the Arkworks ecosystem itself, is a (currently incomplete) academic proof-of-concept only, and has NOT been thoroughly reviewed for production use. **Do NOT use this implementation in production code.**

-* **Your choice of bilinear group (G1, G2, GT, e) must be secure under the SXDH assumption.**
+* **Your choice of bilinear group (G1, G2, GT, e) MUST be secure under the SXDH assumption**, must be equipped with a Type-III pairing, and must be implemented in Arkworks.
+For example, [Bls12_381](https://docs.rs/ark-bls12-381/0.3.0/ark_bls12_381/) is amenable to this implementation.

 ## Getting Started